 If you would like to make any comments before this addition is finalised, please email email@example.com

 with the subject ‘Allotment rules consultation’.
 Alternatively, you can call 0344 980 3333.

 Following the consultation period, all comments will be considered and a final version of the rule review will be drawn up by our legal team.
 This means that exact wording and contents are subject to change.
-The final version will be published in late summer.
+The final version will be published later in the year.

 How to apply for an allotment

 If you would like to be added to the allotment waiting list please complete the allotment application form, which is available to download below.
 You can apply to go on the waiting list for one allotment site only.

 If you need further information before you apply, have a look at our frequently asked questions or contact us.

 Click here to view the current waiting lists across the city (15.9 Kb pdf)